Wasim-Zaman/ott_backend/README.md

 - Node.js
 - Express.js
 - Mongoose (for MongoDB)
-- MySQL (if still used for other purposes)
 - JSON Web Tokens (JWT) for authentication
 - Multermate for file uploads
 - Joi for request validation